Is Traditional Keyword Research Still Relevant in 2026 or Is User Intent More Important?

 Create clustered content to answer both short and long queries

-This style of optimisation is becoming the baseline.
-Just look at Backlinko’s 2025 SEO update—almost every top tactic involves intent, NLP, and AI-friendly content structuring.
+This style of optimization is becoming the baseline.
+Just look at Backlinko’s 2026 SEO update almost every top tactic involves intent, NLP, and AI-friendly content structuring.

 Is traditional keyword research obsolete?